 Serving the rib-eye has to be the most exciting thing after the level to stop cooking.
 Remove the steak from the grill and place it on a large latter.
 Slather the whole piece with unsalted butter and allow the butter to melt and cover the meat.

 When buying a rib-eye steak.
 Choose the cut with high-fat content.
-Meat that is dry with no fat comes off as dry and stretch even after thorough cooking.
+Meat that is dry with no fat comes off as dry and stretches even after thorough cooking.

 The Seasoning of the steak with salt plus pepper before cooking ensures that the flavors soak in before, during, and after grilling.
 You may add any other seasoning of your choice.